shoamco/SafeRide/README.md

 * Optional: Police.

 ### Technological challenges:
-* face detection
+* Helmet and Phone detection
-* Identify an helmet.
 * Turn on alarm.
 * Create a website for customers.
 * work with Raspberry pi.